Theda Skocpol: Honors and titles

 Throughout her career, Skocpol has held many positions at various academic, and professional organizations, some of which include: president of Politics and History Section, chairperson, and later Council member of the American Political Science Association (1991–1996).
 Out of over one hundred past presidents, since 1903, only about ten women have held that office.
 Skocpol is also Founder and Co-Editor, Princeton Studies in American Politics: Historical, Comparative, and International Perspectives (1993 – present); and Senior Advisor in the Social Sciences, Radcliffe Institute for Advanced Study (2006–2008).

 According to her Curriculum Vitae Skocpol has been distinguished by over twenty awards and honors, some of which are: C. Wright Mills Award of The Society for the Study of Social Problems in 1979; elected to the American Philosophical Society in 2006; and she was elected to the National Academy of Sciences in 2008.
 Her book Protecting Soldiers and Mothers (1992) was awarded the 1993 Woodrow Wilson Award for best book in political science by the American Political Science Association.
 She is also an elected member of the American Academy of Arts and Sciences and the American Philosophical Society.

 In 2007, she was awarded the Johan Skytte Prize in Political Science, one of the world's most prestigious prizes in political science for her "visionary analysis of the significance of the state for revolutions, welfare, and political trust, pursued with theoretical depth and empirical evidence."

 In 2015, she was named an Andrew Dickson White Professor-at-Large at Cornell University (term: 2015–2021).

-In October 2019 Skocpol was awarded with an honorary doctorate from Radboud University Nijmegen.
+In October 2019, Skocpol was awarded with an honorary doctorate from Radboud University in Nijmegen.